codepath/android_guides/Collaborating-on-Projects-with-Git.md

 ## SDK Manager

 When working with different teammates that may have different Android Build Tools or SDK versions installed, you might might find it convenient to use Jake Wharton's [SDK Manager plugin](https://github.com/JakeWharton/sdk-manager-plugin) to download these packages automatically.
-Follow these  [installation instructions](https://github.com/codepath/android_guides/wiki/Installing-Android-SDK-Tools#installing-the-android-sdk-automated-way) for more info.
+Follow these [[installation instructions|Installing-Android-SDK-Tools#installing-the-android-sdk-automated-way]] for more info.